-b Paris, October 25, 1838; d Bougival, June 3, 1875
+b Paris, October 25, 1838; d Bougival (France), June 3, 1875

 Bizet’s childhood was steeped in music.
-His mother, Aimée, was the sister of François Delsarte, who would become famous for his development of singing and acting technique.
+His mother, Aimée, was the sister of Francois Delsarte, who would become famous for his development of singing and acting technique.
 It was at his home where Aimée met her future husband, Adolphe Bizet, also a music teacher.
 Young Georges entered the Paris Conservatoire in October 1848, just before his tenth birthday.
 He developed extraordinary gifts as a pianist and score-reader and won prizes for both piano and organ playing.
 Among his earliest works from the mid-1850s was Le Docteur Miracle, a comic opera in the Italian style.
 It was composed for a competition offered by Jacques Offenbach’s Bouffes-Parisiens theater, for which he shared first prize.
 Soon after, Bizet won the prestigious Prix de Rome, and while in Italy, he composed Don Procopio, the first of a series of yearly submissions expected by the Académie.

-Although admired by many, Les pêcheurs de perles was not well received by the press, and dropped out of the French repertoire until after Bizet’s death.
-Léon Carvalho, director of the Théâtre Lyrique, reaffirmed his faith in Bizet by commissioning a grand opera with a libretto Gounod had abandoned, Ivan iv.
+In compliance with a related subsidy, the Opéra-Comique was required to produce works by Prix de Rome winners.
+When Bizet returned from Italy in 1860, the theater commissioned him to write La guzla de l’émir, which was put into rehearsal but then withdrawn when the composer received a much more promising offer from the Théâtre Lyrique for Les pêcheurs de perles (The Pearl Fishers).
+Although admired by many, Les pêcheurs de perles was not well received by the press and dropped out of the French repertoire until after Bizet’s death.
+Léon Carvalho, director of the Théâtre Lyrique, reaffirmed his faith in Bizet by commissioning a grand opera with a libretto Gounod had abandoned, Ivan IV.
 Carvalho’s repeated postponements, however, drove Bizet to offer the piece to the Opéra, where it was rejected.

+Several years of financial difficulty followed, and the composer was forced to arrange transcriptions for publishers Choudens and Heugel in order to support himself.
 Bizet had signed another contract with Carvalho for La jolie fille de Perth (The Fair Maid of Perth), inspired by the current rage for operas based on the writings of Sir Walter Scott.
-The new work finally reached the stage in December 1867, where it played for 18 performances –again too few to ensure a Parisian revival in the composer’s lifetime.
+The new work finally reached the stage in December 1867, where it played for 18 performances––again too few to ensure a Parisian revival in the composer’s lifetime.